Ek Balam is an Ancient Maya archaeological state situated in the heart of the Yucatan peninsula. It sits close to the settlement of Temozon.

 Honestly, visiting Ek Balam is not worth this amount of money.
 If you have an extremely limited amount of time in the Yucatan and you are visiting Ek Balam en route to Chichen Itza, fine.
 You can make a brief stop as part of your Yucatan road trip itinerary.

 Alternatively, there are far cheaper, less crowded, and more interesting ruins to visit.
 Edzna, Mayapan, Dzibilchaltun, and Xcambo are all places to add to your radar.

 Ek Balam is open to visitors every day of the year from 8 am until 5 pm.
 Keep in mind that the last admission will be at around 4 pm.

-Visiting early in the mornings or during the weekdays is a good way to avoid the crowds.
+Visiting early in the morning or during the weekdays is a good way to avoid crowds.
 The nearby cenote X’Canché closes at 4 pm.

 Ek Balam Amenities

 You cannot take outside food and drink to the archeological site but there are several stalls right at the entrance.
 So, you can pick up a light bite, homemade ice cream, or some cold water before and after visiting the ruins.